Guides

 test

-A function contained in the developer framework, designed to run a specific quantitative test on the dataset or model.
-Test results are sent to the ValidMind platform to generate the model documentation according to the template that is associated with the documentation.
+A function contained in the library, designed to run a specific quantitative test on the dataset or model.
+Test results are sent to the ValidMind Platform to generate the model documentation according to the template that is associated with the documentation.

 Tests are the building blocks of ValidMind, used to evaluate and document models and datasets, and can be run individually or as part of a suite defined by your model documentation template.